Home > Cost of Attendance

 When comparing financial aid packages from other schools, make sure you are comparing the total cost of attending that school, not just the total financial aid awarded.
 It is important for you to budget and make wise decisions regarding how to utilize the financial aid funds you receive.
 Students are not allowed to receive aid that exceeds their cost of attendance.

-Tuition and Fees: The average cost of tuition and fees for a typical student based on enrolling for 30 hours per year.
-The actual costs that a student incurs will vary depending on the student’s degree or certificate program.
+Tuition and Fees: The average cost of tuition and fees for a typical student based on enrolling for a certain number of hours per year.
+The actual costs that a student incurs will vary depending on the student’s degree and residency.

-Room and Board: A reasonable estimate of what it would cost to live in Bryan/College Station while attending school.
+Room and Board: A reasonable estimate of what it would cost to live while attending school.
 Actual costs may vary by individual choices related to location and circumstances.
 Typically includes rent, food, snacks, household supplies and utilities.
-For additional information on off-campus living options, please visit the Student Life Off Campus Housing Search Resource.

 Books and Supplies: The average cost of books and supplies for a typical student for an entire academic year.
 Typically includes books, educational supplies, course materials, and computer-related expenses excluding the purchase of a personal computer.

 Transportation: Represents travel to and from parent's residence and transportation costs to and from class and work (e.g., bus fare, gasoline, tolls, parking)

 Personal Expenses and Miscellaneous: Estimate of costs for clothing, haircuts, entertainment and other miscellaneous expenses.
 What you actually spend on these types of items may be higher or lower depending on your own lifestyle.

 To learn more about COA at Texas A&M University, please select your classification on the left navigation or choose one of the options below.